-- Review the process by which Management develops and summarizes financial information and the extent to which the Auditors review financial information; obtain explanations from Management and Auditors on such material matters as the Committee deems necessary or appropriate.
+- Review the process by which Management develops and summarizes financial information and the extent to which the Auditors review financial information; obtain explanations from Management and the Auditors on such material matters as the Committee deems necessary or appropriate.

 - Review and approve the Foundation’s annual IRS Form 990, Return of Organization Exempt from Income Tax, prior to its filing.